aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 whereas suppressing the master regulator of the MEP lineage, GATA1, diverts cells to monocytes and neutrophils.
 Suppressing both genes, however, traps the cell in the progenitor state.
-These predictions align well with those reported in (Rekhtman et al., 1999) and reveal a seesaw-effect regulation between SPI1 and GATA1 in driving the GMP and the MEP lineages.
+These predictions align well with those reported in and reveal a seesaw-effect regulation between SPI1 and GATA1 in driving the GMP and the MEP lineages.